Weak G1-class geomagnetic storm hits Earth: auroras become more visible

 According to preliminary data, the cause of this storm was a mass ejection from the solar flare on January 1.
 The forecast based on this assumption has already come true.
 The storm is expected to be short-lived.

-Currently, fairly strong auroras are observed.
+Currently, fairly strong auroras are being observed.
 It is still too light over the European part of Russia to observe them, and the aurora band has already moved to the eastern part of the country.

 Read more on the topic:

-Residents of Earth will see the largest Sun in 2025 on January 4
+Earthlings will see the largest Sun in 2025 on January 4

 Now on home